mandricigor/imrep/README.md

 ## Presentations

-Talk at PSB 2017 workshop on Open Data for Discovery Science  are available here : https://sergheimangul.files.wordpress.com/2017/01/psb2017_public1.pdf
+Slides from the talk at PSB 2017 workshop on Open Data for Discovery Science  are available here : https://sergheimangul.files.wordpress.com/2017/01/psb2017_public1.pdf